Have leftover mashed potatoes and don’t know what to do with them? Turn them into these leftover mashed potato waffles for a mess-free lunch!

 Notes

 • The cook time will vary depending on your waffle maker.
-I used a mini waffle maker which took only 2-3 minutes to fully cook.
+I used a mini waffle maker which took only about 3 minutes to fully cook.
+Remove the waffles once they are golden brown and hold together well.
+Avoid lifting the waffle iron too early.

-• These waffles are soft-textured and perfect for babies.
-If you prefer something with a little crisper, toast them for a couple of minutes.
+• These waffles are soft-textured and perfect for babies and toddlers.
+If you prefer something with a little more crisp, toast them for a couple of minutes.

 • You may need to spray your waffle iron with a little cooking spray depending on the type of waffle maker you have to prevent sticking.
 I love using this mini waffle maker or this multi mini waffle maker to make small eggo-sized waffles and no spraying is needed!